AbigailSalazar/FavQuotesFront/README.md

 # FavQuotesFront
 Front-end for web application FavQuotes.
+Create and save your favorite quotes.

 ## 💻Used Technologies
 * Angular